sarulabs/di/README.md

 builder.AddDefinition(di.Definition{
     Name: "request-object",
     Scope: di.Request,
-    Build: func(ctx di.Context) (interface{}, error) {
+    Build: func(ctn di.Container) (interface{}, error) {
         return &MyObject{}, nil
     },
 })

-// Build creates a Context in the widest scope (App). app := builder.Build()
+// Build creates a Container in the widest scope (App). app := builder.Build()

-// The App Context can create sub-contexts in the Request scope. req1, _ := app.SubContext()
+// The App Container can create sub-containers in the Request scope. req1, _ := app.SubContainer()
-req2, _ := app.SubContext()
+req2, _ := app.SubContainer()

-// app-object can be retrieved from the three contexts.
+// app-object can be retrieved from the three containers.
 // The retrieved objects are the same: o1 == o2 == o3.
-// The object is stored in the App Context. o1 := app.Get("app-object").(*MyObject)
+// The object is stored in the App Container. o1 := app.Get("app-object").(*MyObject)
 o2 := req1.Get("app-object").(*MyObject)
 o3 := req2.Get("app-object").(*MyObject)